-These annual fixed charges are for the costs of performing science investigations and monitoring to manage and inform on effects, or potential effects, on the quantity and quality of the region's freshwater resources.
+These annual fixed charges are for the costs of performing science investigations and monitoring to underpin the sustainable management of the region's freshwater resources.
 A summary of this work is on the next page.
 The Regional Council recovers 35% of the cost of freshwater management science and monitoring directly from resource consent holders, and the remaining 65% is funded by general rates.

-This year, the water quality science and monitoring activities for the months following Cyclone Gabrielle have had a greater emphasis on disaster impact assessments.
+This year, the water quality science and monitoring activities have continued to have a greater emphasis on understanding the effects of Cyclone Gabrielle on our freshwater resources.
 Accordingly, Council have agreed to discount the freshwater science charges for discharge resource consents this year.
 You will see this as a credit applied on your invoice.